GIST-CSBL/BayeshERG/README.md

 ```

 ### Install dependencies
 - If your system has GPU, check the CUDA version in advance (nvidia-smi).

-Then, excute the installation shell script `install.sh`
+Excute the installation shell script `install.sh`

 ```
 $ sh install.sh